 Ie the proportion of actual fighting troops in the Wehrmacht was much higher than in the U.S. Army.

-By concentrating the focus on the operational aspects of the warfare, the German army used relatively few forces for logistics, administration and organizational management, which could possibly on the other hand have been too small.
+By concentrating the focus on the operational aspects of the warfare, the German army used relatively few forces for logistics, administration and organizational management, which could on the other hand have been too small.

 CONTINUE HERE TO Fighting power Wehrmacht Part II